skyphily/phwcustomer/README.md

 # Propellerhead Customer program

 This project is for Propellerhead customer website.
-This is a Single Page Application which will show
+This is a Single Page Application which will show customer list and details

 ## Implemented function list:
 1. Able to read customers from backend database and display as a table.